jhvanderschee/hugocodex/content/en/posts/lessons-learned-porting-from-jekyll.md

 translationKey: lessons-learned-porting-from-jekyll
 date: "2021-09-19"
 ---
-I have been buiding around 30 Jekyll websites per year in the last 6 years.
+I have been building around 30 Jekyll websites per year for the last 6 years.
 I recently switched completely to Hugo and I have been porting multiple websites from Jekyll to Hugo.
 I learned a few things along the way that you will need to know too, when you make the step from Jekyll to Hugo.
-I have been having a hard time learning Hugo, but in the end it was worth it, especially because of the low build times and the build-in image conversion I have gained.
+I had a hard time learning Hugo, but in the end it was worth it, especially because of the low build times and the build-in image conversion I have gained.

 Know that this is going to be a living document, so make sure to come back later to check this document again.